-Red Sox fire manager for role in Astros cheating scandal
+Red Sox part ways with manager for role in Astros cheating scandal

 “Alex is a special person and a beloved member of the Red Sox.
 We are grateful for his impact on our franchise.”

+He said the MLB would withhold any disciplinary action against him until the completion of a separate investigation of allegations the Red Sox engaged in sign-stealing in 2018, when they won the World Series in Cora’s first year as manager.

+Along with the suspensions of Hinch and Luhnow MLB also fined the Astros $5 million and took away the club’s first- and second-round draft picks in 2020 and 2021.

-Reporting By Amy Tennery; Editing by Peter Rutherford
+Reporting By Amy Tennery, Steve Keating; Editing by Peter Rutherford